 What might a typical weekend look like for a festival goer?

 Design your own weekend away at Get A Grip of the Grind.
-Rock up on Friday afternoon around 2-3 pm to check in, sign a waiver and collect your wristband.
+Rock up on Friday afternoon for 1 pm to check in, sign a waiver and collect your wristband.
 Without the waiver or the wristband you won’t be able to attend any of the sessions!
 You could choose to do the Values Alignment Workshop first thing then Archery, in addition to listening to one of the inspirational speakers before you set up for the open air cinema from 8.30 pm.

 Saturday morning, maybe do the caving or hiking (you can’t do both), you could then do career counselling or Who’s driving your bus (you can’t do both) session.
 You can squeeze in a few speakers as well.
 Then, enjoy the networking soiree to live music in the grounds of a private estate with a bar to quench your thirst and a couple of great local food vendors.